codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

 .. php:function:: cache ( [$key] )

     :param  string $key: The cache name of the item to retrieve from cache (Optional)
-    :returns: Either the cache object, or the item retrieved from the cache
+    :returns: Either the cache object or the item retrieved from the cache
     :rtype: mixed

     If no $key is provided, will return the Cache engine instance.
 If a $key